qualified/mag-lev/README.md

 end
 ```

-Here we use the special `argument` method which declares an argument that will defined.
-This method will handled initializing
+Here we use the special `argument` method which declares that the first argument passed in will be called `user` and 2nd will be called `changes.
-the argument regardless if being ran in-process or when being handled by a queue.
+This method will handled initializing the arguments regardless if being ran in-process or when being handled by a queue.

 It also provides additional features.
 First, it setup a getter method.
 Then, using the `type` option, we setup a guard to
-ensure that the value passed in is of the right type.
+ensure that the user value passed in is of the right type.
 We also setup a :nil check to ensure that the value isn't being passed in as nil.

 For the `changes` argument we also setup a block for transforming the value passed in.
 In this case we simply replace nil values with
 the `user.changes` value.